sierramancia/sierramancia.github.io/_posts/2023-03-20-marching-waves.markdown

 $$ \|\nabla u(x,y)\| = f(x,y) $$

 If each drawing is a topographical map, $u(x,y)$ defines the terrain that's being sliced to create it.
 The slices bunch up where the terrain is steepest, and spread out where it's more shallow.
-Their density is what creates the halftone effect, so that density must be controlled by the brightness of the original image.
-We define the function $f(x,y)$ as that measured brightness (or darkness, technically), so in plain English our equation is:
+Their density is what creates the halftone effect, so that density must be controlled by the darkness of the original image.
+We define the function $f(x,y)$ as that measured darkness, so in plain English our equation is:

 "The slope of $u(x,y)$ at any given point $(x,y)$ is defined by the value of $f(x,y)$ at that point"